-1. Log in to the Web Console of the Appliance hosting the Portal from a web browser as admin:
+- 1. Log in to the Web Console of the Appliance that hosts the Portal from a web browser as admin: - https://<Name or IP address of Appliance>:99 - 2.
+Click the Portal tab at the top of the window. - 3.

-https://<IP_address_of_Appliance>:99

-- 2. Click the Portal tab at the top of the window. - 3.
 Select the General section fromt the left-hand side menu. - 4.
 Under Parameters, type in the name or IP address of the Portal in Portal address. - 5.
 Click SAVE CHANGES and wait for the Portal to restart.

-Note that the Finder also uses this address for detecting and installing updates.
+Note that the Finder also uses this address for detecting and installing updates and that it is required for drilling-down from the Portal to the Finder.

 - Federating your Appliances

 - Managing Appliance accounts

 - Installing the Appliance

 - Receiving email digests

-- Receiving alerts